Status : Published Published On : Nov, 2023 Report Code : VREP3032 Industry : Energy & Power Available Format : Page : 200

 Competitive Insight

 Ballard Power Systems is one of the leading companies in the global hydrogen fuel cell market and is recognized for its advanced fuel cell technology.
 The company's strategic partnerships and high focus on R&D of fuel cells have bolstered its standing.
-For instance, in August 2023, Ballard announced a strategic partnership with Ford Trucks to supply a fuel cell system as part of the development of a hydrogen fuel cell powered vehicle prototype.
-Furthermore, Ballard announced its global manufacturing strategy in September 2022 which included plan to invest $130 million in MEA manufacturing facility and R&D center in Shanghai, China, showing its commitment to large-scale production, reinforcing its influence in the market.
+For instance, in August 2023, Ballard announced a strategic partnership with Ford Trucks to supply a fuel cell system as part of the development of a hydrogen fuel cell-powered vehicle prototype.
+Furthermore, Ballard announced its global manufacturing strategy in September 2022 which included a plan to invest $130 million in an MEA manufacturing facility and R&D center in Shanghai, China, showing its commitment to large-scale production, reinforcing its influence in the market.
 With a strong foothold in both transportation and stationary applications, Ballard Power Systems plays a pivotal role in advancing the adoption of hydrogen fuel cell technology.

 Toyota is a prominent force in the global hydrogen fuel cell market and is renowned for its pioneering work in fuel cell vehicles.
 The Toyota Mirai stands as a flagship example, showcasing the company's commitment to sustainable transportation.
 Toyota's partnerships further solidify its leading position in the market; in October 2023, Toyota announced that it will supply hydrogen fuel cell coaches for Parish 2024 Olympics and Paralympics games and also announced the development of a new 50kW-class fuel cell module.
 Additionally, Toyota has been actively involved in initiatives like the "Basic Hydrogen Strategy" in Japan, outlining ambitious goals for hydrogen adoption.
 With dedicated plants for fuel cell production, Toyota's investments and technological advancements underscore its leadership in advancing hydrogen fuel cell technology on a global scale.